 Produced oil and water from the production separators, the cleanup separator, and the test separator flows to one of two surge tanks (6445 and 6647).
 The surge tanks are used to provide surge capacity and ensure adequate suction pressure to the four oil shipping pumps (PAX 1, 2, 3, and 4).
 This extra capacity allows the pumps to run continuously without frequent starting and stopping that could upset the operation of downstream liquid handling equipment.
-The pipeline shipping pumps send the produced fluids directly to the sub-sea pipeline to the La Conchita facility.
-A turbine meter is provided on the pipeline to measure the fluid flow rate and totalize the volume of oil and water emulsion produced.
+The pipeline shipping pumps are isolated and the pipelines are blinded.